Virtua Fighter 2: Saturn version

-By the end of September, hit detection had been enabled, and the now fully playable conversion was displayed at the JAMMA show.
-Taking into account audience reactions at the JAMMA show, the team spent the next two months on final adjustments, play-testing, and the addition of Saturn-specific options.
+Hit detection had been enabled by the end of September, and the now fully playable conversion was displayed at the JAMMA show.
+Considering audience reactions at the JAMMA show, the team spent the next two months on final adjustments, play-testing, and the addition of Saturn-specific options.
 Development on the port was completed in November 1995.

 Release

 The original arcade game released for the Japanese market in November 1994.
 It then released overseas for Europe in December 1994, and North America in January 1995.

-Virtua Fighter 2.1 is a revised version featuring re-tweaked gameplay, slightly enhanced graphics and the ability to play as Dural.
-Though it was never released outside Japan, it is possible to switch to the 2.1 game mechanics in the Saturn and PC ports; however, none of the other features are updated.
+Virtua Fighter 2.1 is a revised version featuring re-tweaked gameplay, slightly enhanced graphics and the ability to play as a revamped Dural.
+Though it was never released outside Japan, it is possible to switch to the 2.1 gameplay mechanics in the Saturn and PC ports, as well as to play as Dural with a cheat code.
 This version was also released in the Sega Ages 2500 series.

 The Saturn port was scheduled for a December 1995 release in Europe, in time for the crucial Christmas shopping season, but it did not appear until the end of the following January.
 A 2D remake was released for the Mega Drive/Genesis in 1996.
 In addition, Virtua Fighter 2 was converted for the PlayStation 2 in 2004 as part of Sega's Ages 2500 series in Japan.
-The Mega Drive/Genesis port was re-released on the PS2 and PSP in 2006 as part of Sega Genesis Collection, on the Virtual Console for the Wii on March 20, 2007 (Japan) and April 16, 2007 (North America), on December 15, 2022 on the Nintendo Switch Online + Expansion Pack, and for iOS on January 20, 2011.
+The Mega Drive/Genesis port was re-released on the PS2 and PSP in 2006 as part of Sega Genesis Collection, on the Virtual Console for the Wii on March 20, 2007 (Japan) and April 16, 2007 (North America), on December 15, 2022 on the Nintendo Classics service, and for iOS on January 20, 2011.
 A port of the arcade version was released digitally for Xbox 360 and PlayStation 3 in November 2012.

 In Japan, a Virtua Fighter 2 "CG Portrait Series" of discs were released for the Saturn.
-Each of the 11 discs (one for each playable character) contains a slideshow of high-resolution CG stills of the character engaged in non-fighting activities such as playing pool or eating ice cream, backed by a Japanese pop song, as well as a karaoke mode.
+Each of the eleven discs (one for each playable character) contains a slideshow of high-resolution CG stills of the character engaged in non-fighting activities such as playing pool or eating ice cream, backed by a Japanese pop song, as well as a karaoke mode.